protesilaos/my-website/_pages/coach.md

   manager.
 - Clarify the statements of a manual or technical documentation and provide concrete examples.
-- Be a talking buddy to aid in the practice of English.
+- Be a talking buddy to aid in the practice of English or Greek.
 We can discuss any subject: what really matters is for you to use the language without hesitation.
 - Encourage you to be more spontaneous and talk without a script.
 - Expound on philosophical themes that have practical applications in